hotwax/oms-documentation/deployment&configuration/tathya/userCreation/listUsersTathya.md

 Finally, add the project-specific roles that you have created, which grants permission to view the project-specific charts from the Dashboard panel.
 (Check the section “Creating Roles for Dashboard Access” for more information)

+{% hint style="warning" %}
-**Note:** Assign roles carefully, considering both default roles and project-specific roles for accurate access permissions.
+Assign roles carefully, considering both default roles and project-specific roles for accurate access permissions.
+{% endhint %}

 Once all the fields that are required to add a user have been filled, click on “Save.”

 Now, you have successfully listed the new user on Tathya and provided the roles and permissions necessary to manage their project’s charts and dashboards.

+{% hint style="success" %}
 The account is now ready to be used by the user.
+{% endhint %}

 ## Periodic Review and Update of User Roles